 - Be polite and positive...

 "Thank you for asking me"

 - Be factual...

-- "I was born with a cleft lip/palate.
+- "I was born with my craniofacial condition.
 That means..."

 - Acknowledge difficulties...

+"It can affect the way I speak, but people

-"It can affect the way I speak, but people soon understand me"
+- "It can affect the way I speak, but people soon understand me"